Odor: Sense of smell

-Smell acuity by age and sex
+Smell acuity by age and gender

 The ability to identify odor varies among people and decreases with age.
 Studies claim that there are sex differences in odor discrimination, and that women usually outperform men.
 Conversely, there are some studies claiming a male advantage.
 A 2019 meta-analysis claimed that the differences in olfaction are extremely small, but confirmed a small advantage for women.

 Pregnant women have increased smell sensitivity, sometimes resulting in abnormal taste and smell perceptions, leading to food cravings or aversions.
 The ability to taste also decreases with age as the sense of smell tends to dominate the sense of taste.
 Chronic smell problems are reported in small numbers for those in their mid-twenties, with numbers increasing steadily, with overall sensitivity beginning to decline in the second decade of life, and then deteriorating appreciably as age increases, especially once over 70 years of age.

 Smell acuity compared to other animals

 For most untrained individuals, the act of smelling acquires little information concerning the specific ingredients of an odor.
 Their smell perception primarily offers information that elicits an emotional response.
 Experienced individuals, however, such as flavorists and perfumers, can identify discrete chemicals in complex mixtures using only their sense of smell.

 Odor perception is a primary evolutionary sense.
 The sense of smell can induce pleasure or subconsciously warn of danger, which may, for example, help to locate mates, find food, or detect predators.
 Humans have an unusually good sense of smell considering they have only 350 functional olfactory receptor genes compared to the 1,300 found in mice, for example.
 This is despite an apparent evolutionary decline in the sense of smell.
 The human sense of smell is comparable with many animals, able to distinguish between a diverse range of odors.
 Studies have reported that humans can distinguish in the region of one trillion unique aromas.